Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

     ```

-> [!NOTE]
->  The code in your application translates the input to all three languages in a single call.
+    > **NOTE :** The code in your application translates the input to all three languages in a single call.
 Only the translation for the specific language is displayed, but you could retrieve any of the translations by specifying the target language code in the **translations** collection of the result.

 1. Now skip ahead to the **Run the program** section below.